rheamathias/SOFE3980U-Lab3-Part1/README.md

    ```
    to check the availability of the deployment and the successful running of the pod (it may take some time until everything is settled down).

-6. To associate an UP to the deployment
+6. To associate an IP to the deployment
    1. A load Balancer service should be created using the mysql-service.yaml file from the cloned gitHub
       ```cmd
       cd ~/SOFE3980U-Lab3/MySQL